TK51/k-site-portal/content/methods/ks-02-private.md

 # K-Site Private

+Use this ZIP mode to send a frictionless viewer to contacts.
+No install, no login.

 K-Site Private — **View Any Folder as a Website, Offline**
 Turn any private repo into a browsable offline website.